Tom Steyer: California ballot measures

 Steyer has been active in California politics, particularly in ballot initiative campaigns.
 In 2010, Steyer joined the former Secretary of State, San Francisco-based George Shultz, to co-chair the No on Prop.
 23 campaign.
 Proposition 23, backed by a coalition including conservative billionaires Charles and David Koch, aimed to overturn California's Global Warming Solutions Act of 2006.
 Steyer donated $5 million to the No on Prop.
 23 campaign, which succeeded with a margin of 61%.

 In 2012, Steyer was the leading sponsor of Proposition 39 on the ballot in California.
 Its purpose was to close a loophole that allowed multi-state corporations to pay taxes out of state, mandating that they pay in California.
 Funds raised by closing the loophole, estimated at $1 billion annually, went to a combination of clean energy projects and the state's general fund.
 Steyer contributed $29.6 million to the campaign, saying that he could wait no longer for the change.
 The initiative passed with 61% of the vote.

 While supporters of Steyer's effort said it would "help break the partisan gridlock in Sacramento", critics objected that "the increasing involvement of rich individuals perverts the original intent of the initiatives".
 Kim Alexander, president of the California Voter Foundation, said that the level of giving was unprecedented for an individual donor.
-Some critics called the initiative an ineffective jobs stimulus, while Steyer labeled it a success for closing a corporate loophole.
+The initiative was criticized as an ineffective jobs stimulus, while Steyer described it as a success for closing a corporate loophole.

 Steyer co-chaired the 2016 campaign in support of California's Proposition 56, which raised the state's tobacco tax by $2 per pack to fund a combination of healthcare programs, Medi-Cal, and tobacco-use prevention.
 He contributed more than $11 million to the effort and appeared in the campaign's television advertising.
 When Proposition 56 was approved with 64% of the vote, it became the first successful ballot initiative to raise the tobacco tax in over a decade, ultimately directing over $1 billion per year to the Medi-Cal program.

 In 2025, Steyer donated $12 million to become the largest contributor to the campaign for California's Proposition 50, which redrew California's congressional districts in response to what supporters described as partisan gerrymandering efforts in other states.
 The initiative passed with 64% of the vote.